nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sidewalk_prototype.rst

                --wireless_device_json wireless_device.json
                --device_profile_json device_profile.json
                --addr 0x17c000
+               --output_hex nordic_aws_nrf54l15.hex

          .. note::
-            The default name of the :file:`mfg.hex` file generated from the :file:`provision.py` script is :file:`nordic_aws_nrf52840.hex`.
+            The ``--output_hex`` parameter is used to specify a custom name for the :file:`mfg.hex` file.
-            It is, however, compatible with other supported boards.
+            This change is optional and does not affect the file's compatibility with other supported boards.
+            If the parameter is not provided, the default name will be :file:`nordic_aws_nrf52840.hex`.

       #.
-Flash the generated :file:`nordic_aws_nrf52840.hex` file with the provisioning data:
+Flash the generated file with the provisioning data:

          .. code-block:: console

-            nrfjprog --sectorerase --program nordic_aws_nrf52840.hex --reset
+            nrfutil device program --x-family nrf54l --options chip_erase_mode=ERASE_RANGES_TOUCHED_BY_FIRMWARE,reset=RESET_PIN,verify=VERIFY_READ --traits jlink --firmware nordic_aws_nrf54l15.hex

-         * If you reflashed the :file:`nordic_aws_nrf52840.hex` file on an already working device, you need to deregister the previously flashed device.
+         * If you reflashed the :file:`nordic_aws_nrf54l15.hex` file on an already working device, you need to deregister the previously flashed device.
            To do this, perform a factory reset by long pressing **Button 0**.
-           This will allow you to register a new product (new :file:`nordic_aws_nrf52840.hex`) in the Sidewalk network.
+           This will allow you to register a new product (new :file:`nordic_aws_nrf54l15.hex`) in the Sidewalk network.

 Add MQTT to destination
 ***********************